thewoolleyman/boxbuilder/README.markdown

 '[boxbuilder\_remote\_bootstrap](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_bootstrap)'
 from your local shell.

-To build an AMI image, download and run '[boxbuilder\_build\_ami](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_build_ami)' on a running AMI instance, or download and run '[boxbuilder\_remote_build\_ami](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_build_ami)'
+To build an AMI image (of a 'box' built by boxbuilder in a chroot jail on an EC2 box), download and run '[boxbuilder\_build\_ami](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_build_ami)' on a running AMI instance, or download and run '[boxbuilder\_remote_build\_ami](http://github.com/thewoolleyman/boxbuilder/raw/master/boxbuilder_remote_build_ami)'